alok-mishr-05/User-Defined-Exception/README.md

 ## Usage

 1. Input a string when prompted.
-2. If the entered string has more than 8 characters, the program throws a `StringLengthException` and provides an error message.
+2. If the entered string has more than 8 characters, the program throws a `MyException` and provides an error message.
-3. If the string is within the specified length, the program proceeds without errors.
+3. If the string is within the specified length, the program prints the entered string.

 ## How to Run